x53A54/GKB-Internship-Project/README.md

 V. How to Run the Project

-1. Clone the repository
+1. Clone the repository:
    git clone <https://github.com/x53A54/GKB-Internship-Project>

-2. Navigate to the project folder cd GKB-Internship-Project
+2. Navigate to the project folder: cd GKB-Internship-Project

-3. Install dependencies (ensure Python and pip are installed) pip install pandas
+3. Install dependencies: (ensure Python and pip are installed) pip install pandas

-4. Open the project in VS Code or Jupyter Notebook Open main.py using your preferred IDE.
+4. Open the project in VS Code or Jupyter Notebook:
+   Open main.py using your preferred IDE.

 5. Run the cells in main.py sequentially